alme96/Simulnance/README.md

 mean = 1
 std = 0.005
 ```
-The fallowing function determines a random amount of shares which both traders can afford.
+The function trade_amount determines a random amount of shares which both traders can afford.
 ```
 def trade_amount(a_val, b_val):
     if a_val <= 0 or b_val <= 0:  # To assure that the input of randint corresponds to a valid interval